BeamMP/Docs/docs/en/support/game-faq.md

 ---
 #### **I have found a bug or an exploit what should I do?**

-If the issue is code related and you know how to use Github, create a new "Issue" in the appropriate repository on our [GitHub](https://github.com/BeamMP).
-We use an issue-based workflow so even if you already have a fix for the bug, consider opening a new "Issue", then request a "Pull Request" with the solutions for the issue.
+If the issue is code related and you know how to use Github, open a new "Issue" in the appropriate repository on our [GitHub](https://github.com/BeamMP).
+We use an issue-based workflow so even if you already have a fix for the bug, consider opening a new "Issue", then open a "Pull Request" with the solutions for the issue.
 More info on contributing can be found [here](https://github.com/BeamMP/BeamMP/blob/development/CONTRIBUTING.md).

 If you don't have a GitHub account or you don't know how to use GitHub or have any other questions, you can get in touch with us in the following ways: